emehrkay/Pypher/README.md

 > Python keywords will be in all CAPS

-* Pypher provides a way to define a custom Func class via a function call (this is used to create all of the functions listed above)
+* Pypher provides a way to define a custom `Func` or `FuncRaw` class via a function call (this is used to create all of the functions listed above)

 ```python
 from pyher import create_function, Pypher